MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Education/Update-MgEducationMe.md

       - `[RoleId <String>]`: Unique identifier for the directory role that the member is in.
       - `[RoleMemberInfo <IMicrosoftGraphIdentity>]`: identity
         - `[(Any) <Object>]`: This indicates any property can be added to this object.
-        - `[DisplayName <String>]`: The identity's display name.
-Note that this may not always be available or up to date.
-For example, if a user changes their display name, the API may show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
+        - `[DisplayName <String>]`: The display name of the identity.
+Note that this might not always be available or up to date.
+For example, if a user changes their display name, the API might show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
         - `[Id <String>]`: Unique identifier for the identity.
     - `[Visibility <String>]`: Controls whether the administrative unit and its members are hidden or public.
-Can be set to HiddenMembership.
-If not set (value is null), the default behavior is public.
+Can be set to HiddenMembership or Public.
+If not set, the default behavior is Public.
 When set to HiddenMembership, only members of the administrative unit can list other members of the administrative unit.
-  - `[Classes <IMicrosoftGraphEducationClass[]>]`: Classes taught at the school.
+  - `[Classes <IMicrosoftGraphEducationClass1[]>]`: Classes taught at the school.
 Nullable.
     - `[Id <String>]`:
     - `[AssignmentCategories <IMicrosoftGraphEducationCategory[]>]`: All categories associated with this class.
 Nullable.
       - `[Id <String>]`: